PRIVATE CUSTOMERS

 • Risk management

-In addition to the aforementioned SNB shall consider the independence requirements of the Finnish Corporate Governance Code and the relevant Stock Exchange rules.
+In addition to the aforementioned, the SNB shall consider the independence requirements of the Finnish Corporate Governance Code and the relevant Stock Exchange rules.

-The task of the Chairman of SNB is to direct the activities of SNB in such way that SNB achieves its objectives efficiently and observes the expectations of the shareholders and interests of the company.
+The task of the Chair of the SNB is to direct the activities of the SNB in such way that the SNB achieves its objectives efficiently and observes the expectations of the shareholders and interests of the company.

-SNB shall present and explain its proposals to the Annual General Meeting.
-The proposals shall be included in the notice of the Annual General Meeting and SNB must submit its proposals to the Board of Directors at the latest on 1 February preceding the Annual General Meeting.
+The SNB shall present and explain its proposals to the General Meeting.
+The proposals shall be included in the notice of the General Meeting and, with respect to the Annual General Meeting, the SNB must submit its proposals to the Board of Directors at the latest on 1 February preceding the meeting.

-SNB shall also provide a report to the Annual General Meeting on how its work was conducted.
+The SNB shall also provide a report to the General Meeting on how its work was conducted.
 The above-mentioned information shall be published on the website of the company.

-SNB members and shareholders they represent shall keep the information regarding the proposals confidential until the final decision has been made by SNB and published by the company.
-The Chairman of SNB shall have the right at his/hers discretion to decide whether the company enters into non-disclosure agreements with the shareholder or its representative in SNB.
+The SNB members and shareholders they represent shall keep the information regarding the proposals confidential until the final decision has been made by the SNB and published by the company.
+The Chair of the SNB shall have the right at their discretion to decide whether the company enters into non-disclosure agreements with the shareholder or its representative in the SNB.